Nodal elliptic curves on K3 surfaces: Proof of Theorem .

-Recall that by Corollary~\ref{severikontsevich}, for a very general K3 surface $(X,L)$ we know that the compactified Severi curve $\overline{V}^{L, g-1}$ is birational to $\overline{\M}_1^\circ(X,L)$ component by component, which has virtual class equal to its fundamental class.
+By Corollary~\ref{severikontsevich}, for a very general K3 surface $(X,L)$ we know that the compactified Severi curve $\overline{V}^{L, g-1}$ is birational to $\overline{\M}_1^\circ(X,L)$ component by component.
+As mentioned above, $\overline{\M}_1^\circ(X,L)$ is reduced of the expected dimension, so its virtual class is equal to the fundamental class.
 Let us specialize from $(X, L)$ to a very general hyperelliptic K3 surface $(X_{0}, L_{0})$ as in Set-up~\ref{setup:hyperelliptic K3}, with $g = 2r + 1$.
-We have a family of Kontsevich moduli spaces, each equipped with a virtual class. $\overline{\M}_1^\circ(X,L)$ has flat limit
+We have a family of Kontsevich moduli spaces, each equipped with a virtual class.
+By definition, $\overline{\M}_1^\circ(X,L)$ has flat limit